Pros and Cons of Business Process Outsourcing (BPO)

 Cultural differences that would not otherwise happen in your home country are also a negative.
 Agents located overseas might lack the pop culture knowledge, communication skills, and fluency necessary to offer truly outstanding support.
 Choosing an outsourcing BPO vendor or call center that’s nearshore (or in the US proper) is the easiest choice, but a company that already has an upstanding global presence may work too.

-Letting go of your company’s procedures (even if they’re non-core process) can be a daunting business decision and you may not be ready for business process outsourcing and all that’s required of it.
+Letting go of your company’s procedures (even if they’re non-core processes) can be a daunting business decision and you may not be ready for business process outsourcing and all that’s required of it.

 However, if done right, business process outsourcing can allow your company to focus on core competencies and essential functions instead of being caught up in secondary services such as call support.
 BPO also gives you access to the latest technology, decreases business costs, saves time, and grants greater flexibility.